This page describes how to install and run bfc.

 You will need LLVM and Rust installed to compile bfc.
 For Rust, I recommend using rustup.

 bfc is built against recent LLVM.
-See the changelog for information on the most recent LLVM version used.
+See the changelog for information on the most current LLVM version supported.

 bfc uses llvm-sys, which wraps the locally installed LLVM.